Negev: Bedouin

-Bedouin

 A large part of the Negev Bedouins inhabit small communities or villages.
 Israel has refused to recognise certain Bedouin villages that were founded after the establishment of the state.
 Under Israel's 2011-adopted and enacted Begin-Prawer plan – officially the Bill on the Arrangement of Bedouin Settlement in the Negev – some Bedouins are being moved to newly created townships.
 Bedouin villages established without proper sanction after establishment of the state are illegal under Israeli law.
 They are consequently destroyed or threatened with destruction.
 An Israeli court ruling in 2017 forced six residents to pay the cost of eight rounds of demolition to the state.